grafana/terraform-provider-schemas/docs/data-sources/panel_pie_chart.md

 - `max_data_points` (Number) TODO docs
 - `plugin_version` (String) FIXME this almost certainly has to be changed in favor of scuemata versions
 - `repeat` (String) Name of template variable to repeat for.
+- `repeat_direction` (String) Direction to repeat in if 'repeat' is set.
+"h" for horizontal, "v" for vertical.
+TODO this is probably optional
 - `repeat_panel_id` (Number) Id of the repeating panel.
 - `tags` (List of String) TODO docs
 - `targets` (Attributes List) TODO docs (see [below for nested schema](#nestedatt--targets))